Eastern Michigan University

 Kevin Kollar is the son of Ken and Laurie Kollar, and older brother to Austin Kollar.
 He grew up in Ypsilanti, and is now a Secondary Education Major at Eastern.
 Kevin is actively involved in Campus Life and recently served on EMU's O-TEAM.
 He is also very involved with Greek Life as a member of Delta Tau Delta Fraternity!
 When he graduates, he wishes to teach Middle School Science.

 Meaghan Lynch is the daughter of Lisa Lynch and older sister to Laura Lynch of Royal Oak, Michigan.
 She's a junior Political Science major with a double minor in international affairs and interdisciplinary leadership.
-Meaghan is involved on campus as a tour guide, a recruiting fellow at The Honors College, an NSOA, President of the Model United Nations team, and is in CloseUP Theatre Troupe.
+Meaghan is involved on campus as a tour guide, a recruiting fellow at The Honors College, an NSOA, President of the Model United Nations team, and a proud new member of Sigma Kappa Sorority.
+She is also in CloseUP Theatre Troupe.
 When she graduates, she plans to join the Peace Corps and eventually get her Masters Degree in Higher Education Student Affairs.

 Jessie Morrison and Harley Turner